 Home Chef offers great options for busy people who want to cook at home and eat well without fuss, like the quick and easy prep meals you’ll find in the Fresh and Easy line.
 It’s also ideal for families with the Family Meals line and the option to get up to 6 servings of most dishes.
 If you live alone like me, the 2-serving option leaves you with plenty of leftovers – ideal for a working lunch the next day.

 However, there are very few to no plant-based options on any given week’s menu, so I can’t recommend Home Chef for vegans.
-People following other specialized diets, like keto or paleo, will also struggle to make Home Chef work.
+You can find Keto-Friendly options but be aware that Gluten-Smart tagged meals are not suitable if you are severely allergic or celiac.

-Overall, people with no dietary restrictions will find plenty to love on Home Chef’s menu.
+Overall, people without strict dietary restrictions will find plenty to love on Home Chef’s menu.
 If you’re still not totally convinced by Home Chef, we tested other top meal kit services and shortlisted the best meal kit providers of the year.

 FAQ